ibm-js/deliteful/docs/list/List.md

-The `deliteful/list/List` custom element (`d-list` custom tag) renders an optionally scrollable list of items that are retrieved from a store object from the [dstore](http://dstorejs.io/) project.
+The `deliteful/list/List` custom element (`d-list` custom tag) renders an optionally scrollable list of items that are retrieved from an array or a store object from the [dstore](http://dstorejs.io/) project.

 The list inherits from the [`delite/Store`](/delite/docs/master/Store.md) class and as such any valid `dstore/Store` implementation can be used to provide data to the list.
-No store is provided by default and the application developer has to provide one created either programmatically or in markup using [`deliteful/Store`](../Store.md) custom element.
+No store is provided by default and the application developer has to provide one created either programmatically or in markup.

 Items rendered by the list are standard javascript objects.
 The list delegates the rendering of its items to an _item renderer_ widget.